Azure/FTALive-Sessions/content/DataAnalytics/typeofdata.md

 An exhaustive list for Microsoft Azure Architectural Criteria can also be found [here ](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/data-store-considerations)

-In the next section we shall see how we Split Data based on Usage.
-Followed by Operations to be performed on Data
+In the next section we shall see how whether or not to split from the above options for data store based on current usage and futuristic requirement.
+Followed by a deeper understanding on the operations to be performed on Data for the end-to-end DataAnalytics pipeline